About Esther Lewittes Mipaas

 Cyril worked as a cinematographer, but jobs became hard to find and eventually he lost his vision in one eye.
 Esther took up freelance documentary and portrait photography and became the family’s main breadwinner.
 Among her clients was the Housing Authority of the City of Los Angeles, who had recently undertaken the formidable task of housing the growing population of defense workers.
 The Housing Authority exhibited Mipaas’s photographs at housing meetings across the country to great acclaim.

 Mipaas continued her photographic practice into the 1990s.
-Her interest as a scholar and artist in everything from the iron bridges of Central Park to the streets of 1960s Israel is captured in her hundreds of photographs and negatives, many of which remained unpublished during her lifetime.
+Her interest as a scholar and artist in everything from the iron bridges of Central Park to Israel in 1972 is captured in her hundreds of photographs and negatives, many of which remained unpublished during her lifetime.

 In 2014, Esther Lewittes Mipaas’s photographs caught the attention of doctoral student Nicole Krup Oest when she was studying the collection of the Los Angeles City Housing Authority at the Southern California Library.
 Oest contacted Mipaas’s daughter, Judith Hibbard-Mipaas, who opened Esther’s archive to research and aided in applying for access to Esther’s F.B.I. file.
 Three years later, the National Archives and Records Administration released over 400 pages on Esther Lewittes Mipaas, revealing a life scrutinized by federal agents but until now unacknowledged by historians of art and design.

-Outside the Esther Lewittes Mipaas Estate Collection, Mipaas’s photographs are held in the Photo Collection of the Los Angeles Public Library and in the Housing Authority’s collection of photographs at the Southern California Library.
+Mipaas’s photographs are also held in the Photo Collection of the Los Angeles Public Library and in the Housing Authority’s collection of photographs at the Southern California Library.